Carrie's War: Plot

 On Carrie's birthday, Albert kisses her as a present and she is delighted.
 Auntie Lou, meanwhile, becomes friendly with Major Cass Harper, an American soldier, keeping this secret from her brother, who would not approve.
-When Mrs Gotobed dies, Albert is sure that Mr Evans has stolen her will so that he can turn Hepzibah and Mr Johnny out of his deceased sister's house, despite there being plenty of evidence that Mrs Gotobed had made no will – only mental deterioration led her to believe she had made one.
+When Mrs Gotobed dies, Albert is sure that Mr Evans has stolen her will so that he can turn Hepzibah and Mr Johnny out of his deceased sister's house, despite there being plenty of evidence that Mrs Gotobed had made no will – only mental deterioration (perhaps mild dementia) led her to believe she had made one.
 Johnny and Hepzibah will be homeless after a month's notice, as the house has become Mr Evans's property.
 Carrie does not want to believe this of Mr Evans, seeing him as an honest man.
 Albert, on the other hand, is convinced that Mr Evans has destroyed the will, and becomes even more adamant after he realises that a ring which Mr Evans gives Carrie as a present had in fact belonged to Mrs Gotobed.

 However, Carrie changes her mind about Mr Evans after Albert vaguely recalls seeing an envelope in Mrs Gotobed's jewellery box that disappeared after Evans visited the house to take an inventory of his late sister's belongings.
 This envelope, Carrie believes, was Mrs Gotobed's will, and she too thinks Evans stole it to ensure he would inherit everything.
 To prevent this from happening, she throws the cursed skull into the horse pond.
 Mrs Willow arranges a new home for her family near Glasgow, and so the children prepare to leave, with mixed feelings.
 At the same time, Auntie Lou departs to marry Major Harper, leaving Evans alone.
 Carrie later learns that Evans is innocent after all: the envelope in fact contained nothing more than a childhood photograph of Evans and Mrs Gotobed, which she had left him.
 Evans bought the ring he gave Carrie as a present for Mrs Gotobed in their youth.
 As the children leave by train, they see that Druid's Bottom is on fire.
 Carrie is guilt-stricken, believing it is her fault for casting out the skull.

-Thirty years later, Carrie's children discover that Hepzibah and Mr Johnny are living in a converted barn at Druid's Bottom, having escaped the fire.
-Albert Sandwich still visits them.
+Thirty years later, Carrie's children discover that Hepzibah and Mr Johnny are living in a converted barn at Druid's Bottom, having escaped the fire, which was seemingly accidental.
+Mr Johnny's speech has improved considerably thanks to help from a speech therapist, a friend of Albert Sandwich.
+Albert, who also escaped the fire, still visits them every month, and is looking to buy and restore the ruined house for them to live in again one day.
+Auntie Lou, now Mrs Harper, lives in North Carolina with her husband, and they have at least one son.
 Evans, grieving and lonely, died long ago.